andbeder/meta-themes/README.md

 # Salesforce LM Studio Processor

-A Node.js application that scans Salesforce objects for specific records defined in a CSV file, processes specified fields with LM Studio, and outputs results to CSV.
+A Node.js application that scans Salesforce objects for specific records defined in a CSV file, processes one or more specified fields with LM Studio, and outputs results to CSV.

 ## Features

 - Connects to Salesforce using existing JWT authentication
 - Reads a CSV file to get a list of specific records to query
 - Queries Salesforce objects for records matching the CSV filter criteria
-- Processes specified fields with LM Studio using custom prompts
+- Processes one or multiple specified fields with LM Studio using custom prompts
+- Retrieves field metadata from Salesforce to include field labels for context
+- Combines multiple fields with their labels before sending to LM Studio
 - Outputs results to CSV including Salesforce Record ID, filter field value, original text, and LM Studio response
 - Handles errors gracefully and continues processing